dltj/dltj-blog/_posts/2022-01-22-python-structlog-for-aws-lambda-cloudwatch.md

 This quote is from a 2011 blog post.
 It's only now that I'm getting involved with troubleshooting distributed systems running on AWS that I appreciate the value of Paul's insight.
-The ability to _search_ the contents of log files combined with the ability to correlate log messages from disparate programs is a real game changer.
+The ability to _search_ the contents of log files combined with the ability to correlate log messages from disparate programs is a real game-changer.
 (This coming from a programmer who still feels most comfortable trolling through `/var/log` with liberal `grep` and `awk` commands.)

 I've seen the light.